 S/Y Dolphin Dance is a Hallberg-Rassy 29 nr.
 483 built in 1990.
-It was designed by Swedish yacht designer Olle Enderlein together with Christoph Rassy, founder of Hallberg-Rassy.
+She was designed by Swedish yacht designer Olle Enderlein together with Christoph Rassy, founder of Hallberg-Rassy.
 The model was in production 1982-1994 and total of 571 hulls were built, which is an excellent result.
 The Hallberg-Rassy yard is situated in Ellös, west coast of Sweden, and like all HRs, the 29 is designed for the North Sea weather conditions.
 Yachting Monthly wrote on Second look -article(11/1996) about HR29:

 "With her deep body, long lead-ballasted fin keel and a rudder hung an almost full-depht skeg, the hull looks capable of handling just about anything the sea might throw at it."